anniejose212/testbotchronicles/index.md

 ## 👩‍💻 About Me

-I'm a QA specialist passionate about delivering quality and uncovering hidden bugs.
+I'm a QA passionate about delivering quality and uncovering hidden bugs.
 I believe in combining **human insight** with **automation tools** to achieve the best testing outcomes.

 ---